 Jarvy for the lead!! pic.twitter.com/z6coPD2mMy— Carolina Hurricanes (@Canes) November 17, 2021

 In my personal record book, that was Jarvis’ fifth NHL goal.
 He’s had two “actual goals,” but I’m counting his two waived-off goals and his point-blank shot that bounced off of a defenseman in this debut against the Arizona Coyotes as well.
 Just because I want to.

-His game is clearly not that of an ordinary 19-year-old player, and that isn’t surprising if you kept up with him in his short stint with the Chicago Wolves of the AHL last season before going back to the Portland Winterhawks.
+His game is clearly not that of an ordinary 19-year-old player, and that isn’t surprising if you kept up with him in his short stint with the Chicago Wolves of the AHL last season before returning to the Portland Winterhawks.

 I don’t see any reason for him to make that same trip again.
 He’s here, and he’s ready.

 The results have been pretty good in the early going, though they’ve played just under 35 minutes together at 5-on-5.
 It’s had its ups and downs, but the offensive output has been promising.
-That trio has generated +4 scoring chance and high-danger shot attempt differentials and has controlled 55.84% of the on-ice shot attempts.
+That trio has generated plus-4 scoring chance and high-danger shot attempt differentials while controlling 55.84% of the on-ice shot attempts.

 Only time will tell if that is a line that gets deployed over the long term, but Jarvis has certainly shown that he can keep up with the high-skill players on this team.
 On the flip side of that, he also played very well in a fourth-line role.
 He has put his versatility on display in the early days of what will be a long NHL career.

-Ryan went into great detail about Jarvis’ performance to this point, and he reached the same conclusion I’m at.
+Ryan went into great detail about Jarvis’ performance to this point, reaching the same conclusion I’m at.
 He belongs.